Stefan Simonsson: 1979–1981

 In 1979, Simonsson reached the quarterfinals at the challenger event in Biarritz and he reached the same stage in Brussels and Taipei on the Grand Prix circuit.
 His best result in 1979 was making the semifinals in Tel Aviv.
 In doubles and with partner Per Hjertquist, he reached the semifinals in Brussels.
 Simonsson also made his Davis Cup debut for Sweden during July 1979 in the Europe Zone B, semifinals against Romania.

 Simonsson started the 1980 season by competing on the challenger circuit, and in May, he reached the final at the Galatina Challenger.
 On the Grand Prix tour, he made the quarterfinals at Florence and the semifinals in Munich.
 In doubles, he reached two semifinals, with Hjertquist at Bordeaux and with his brother, Hans in Madrid.
 Simonsson represented Sweden during the 1980 Davis Cup, playing in both the singles and doubles.

 In August 1981, Simonsson won his first titles on the challenger circuit when he captured both titles at the Le Touquet Challenger.
 In the singles, he defeated Georges Goven in the final and in the doubles, he teamed with compatriot Anders Järryd to win the title.
-Earlier in the year, he played in the singles final at the Torino challenger and with Järryd in the doubles final at the Royan challenger.
+Earlier in the year, he played in the singles final at the Turin challenger and with Järryd in the doubles final at the Royan challenger.